Download eBooks & Wiring Diagrams (FREE)

 Our Ford Transit Purchase Price Breakdown

-In this section we want to cut through the haze and clearly lay out our Ford Transit purchase price.
+In this post, we want to cut through the haze and lay out our Ford Transit purchase price.

-We will go over the vehicle’s MSRP, the options, the additional fees, and the discounts.
+We will review the vehicle’s MSRP, the options, the additional fees, and the discounts.
 All these factors added together went into the final purchase cost of our brand new 2018 Ford Transit.

 Our 2018 Ford Transit Purchase Price Breakdown

-The purpose of this article is to give you a clearer idea on how much we paid for our Ford Transit and how much you could expect to negotiate and pay if you are interested in purchasing a new Ford Transit van.
+This article aims to give you a clearer idea of how much we paid for our Ford Transit and how much you could expect to negotiate and pay if you want to purchase a new Ford Transit van.

 Our Ford Transit Specifications

-Before we get to the Ford Transit price that we paid, we want to lay out the exact specifications of our van.
-Different height, different lengths, and different engines; these all have an affect on the final price.
+Before we get to the Ford Transit price we paid, we want to lay out the exact specifications of our van.
+Different heights, lengths, and engines affect the final price.

 We want to make sure you’re comparing apples to apples.